btjones-me/raman_spectroscopy/README.md

 # raman_spectroscopy
 Source code to my 2017 Master's degree: Developing Sustainable Materials (CZTS) for Thin-Film Solar Devices Using Raman and Photoluminescence Spectroscopy

 The code here cleans, removes baselines, finds the peaks of Raman spectroscopic lineshapes and autonomously fit convolutional Lorentzian's to the spectra.
-This allows you to systematically identify the underlying compounds/phases present within a material sample for hundreds of spectra instantaneously, a task that typically takes many hours/ days of a skilled researcher's time.
+This allows you to **systematically identify the composite molecular compounds** present within a material sample for hundreds of spectra instantaneously, **a task that typically takes many hours/ days of a skilled researcher's time**.

 Author: Ben Jones
 Date: 2017